Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/it/axialunar-claims.md

 ### Using AXIASolar-JS UI

 1. Open up the [AXIASolar-JS UI](https://axiasolar.js.org/apps) and navigate to the top left corner of the navigation.
 This will open up a panel of network options to select from.
-Select on "AXIALunar", either from Parity or AXIACoin Foundation, then "Switch".
+Select on "AXIALunar", either from Axia or AXIACoin Foundation, then "Switch".

 2. Navigate to the [AXIASolar-JS UI Accounts Tab](https://axiasolar.js.org/apps/#/accounts) and click on the "Add account" button.